mohitCodz/mohitCodz/README.md

 - Hi 👋 I’m Mohit.
 - 💻 Programer.
-- 🌱 I’m currently learning C/HTML/CSS/AI
+- 🧠 I’m currently learning C/HTML/CSS/AI
-- 📫 Your can reach me with mohitjaryalthakur@gmail.com
+- 📫 You can contact me at mohitjaryalthakur@gmail.com
 - ⚡ Sometimes there is no need to prove that you are right.

 <!---